-For setup using the Web Interface via a web browser or the CLI via SSH, it is necessary to connect an Ethernet interface on an external workstation computer to the default management Ethernet interface on the E80.
+For setup using the Web Interface via a web browser or the CLI via SSH, it is necessary to connect an Ethernet interface on an external workstation computer to the default management Ethernet interface on the E20.

-The default management Ethernet interface for the E80 is G1 and this is assigned the default IPv4 address of 192.168.1.1 by cOS Core.
+The default management Ethernet interface for the E20 is any of the GS interfaces (as a convention, the first is normally used) and this is assigned the default IPv4 address of 192.168.1.1 by cOS Core.
 This interface should be connected to the same network as the management workstation (or a network accessible from the workstation via one or more switches).